sh4rkfin/misc/go/src/readme.txt

   go build

 To run tests
   go test

 To compile the tests for debugging with gdb go test -c -gcflags "-N -l"

-To view the godoc generated document
+To view the godoc generated documentation run: godoc -http=":6060" & open http://localhost:6060/pkg/{name of package you're interested   in}